Och-Ziff to pay $412 million to settle U.S. foreign bribery charges

 Authorities did not name the businessman, whom they said had paid over $100 million in bribes to Congolese officials from 2005 to 2012.
 But the source said it was Israeli billionaire Dan Gertler.

+Ronald White, Cohen's lawyer, in a statement said "when all the facts are known, it will be clear that he has done nothing wrong."

 Gertler's Fleurette Group declined comment.
-Lawyers for Cohen and Baros did not respond to requests for comment.
+A lawyer for Baros did not respond to a request for comment.

 Separately, beginning in 2007, an employee, who the source said was Cohen, engaged a London-based middleman to help it secure an investment from the Libyan sovereign wealth fund, the Libyan Investment Authority, prosecutors said.